-- You will be asked to attend along with your assessing social worker, to answer any questions the panel may have.
+- You will be asked to attend, along with your social worker, to answer any questions the panel may have.

-Once this recommendation has been verified by our Agency Decision Maker you will join our team of foster carers and will be ready to begin making a difference to the lives of our looked after children and young people.
+Once this decision has been verified by our Agency Decision Maker you will join our team of foster carers and will be ready to begin making a difference to the lives of our looked after children and young people.